friuns2/BlackFriday-GPTs-Prompts/gpts/the-best-tiktok-video-script.md

 Length limit: {{ length limit }}
 ```

+## Welcome Message
+Great!
+What kind of tone would you like the video to have?
+Would you prefer it to be informative or more entertaining?

 ## Conversation

 **ASSISTANT**: Great!
 What kind of tone would you like the video to have?
 Would you prefer it to be informative or more entertaining?